Fear and Loathing in Las Vegas

 The inciting incident occurs at 14 minutes when Duke receives a telegram from his editor about a second assignment: covering the National District Attorneys' Conference on Narcotics and Dangerous Drugs - a deeply ironic assignment given their condition..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This reveals the protagonist's commitment to Duke decides to continue the Vegas mission despite the chaos.
+This shows the protagonist's commitment to Duke decides to continue the Vegas mission despite the chaos.
 After Gonzo's violent freakout with a knife and the hotel room destruction, Duke chooses to flee to a new hotel rather than go home, committing to the deeper descent., moving from reaction to action.

 At 59 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat At the height of an ether binge in the hotel room, Duke has a terrifying realization about how far they've fallen.
+Significantly, this crucial beat At the height of an ether binge in the hotel room, Duke has a terrifying realization about how far they've fallen.
 The fun is over; the drugs are no longer liberating but imprisoning.
 False defeat: they're trapped in their own excess., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 89 minutes (75% through) represents the emotional nadir.
 Here, Gonzo abandons Duke, fleeing to Los Angeles and leaving him with an enormous unpaid hotel bill and destroyed room.
 Duke is alone, broke, strung out, with both assignments failed.
-The partnership - the last thread of meaning - dies., shows the protagonist at their lowest point.
+The partnership - the last thread of meaning - dies., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 95 minutes initiates the final act resolution at 80% of the runtime.
 Duke accepts the truth: they came to Las Vegas not to cover stories but to search for the American Dream in the one place it might still exist - and found only its corpse.
 This clarity allows him to finish the mission on his own terms., demonstrating the transformation achieved throughout the journey.